PoonamHardikPatel/Flex_Slippers/README.txt

 - Rebuild the Application...
 Sucessfully done...
 - Test the application - Test Done...
 All Good!!!
 - Commit all changes to GitHub!!!

+2022-10-13 08:27pm

+- Rebuild the Application...
+Sucessfully done...
+- Test the application - Test Done...
+All Good!!!

+- Open and Update "appsettings.json" file

+- Now it's time to - Scaffold Slipper pages
+- Getting Error "No Parameter"
+- Open and Update "Startup.cs" file
+- Solve the error..

+- Scffolding Done ...
+- One new controller file added in the list
+	- named : "SlippersController.cs" file
+- One new folder added in "Views" folder
+	- named : "Sleppers" folder
+- Created new files in "Slippers" folder
+	- named : "Create.cshtml", "Delete.cshtml", "Details.cshtml", "Edit.cshtml", "Index.cshtml"

+- Rebuild the Application...
+Sucessfully done...
+- Test the application - Test Done...
+All Good!!!
+- Commit all changes to GitHub!!!